pyconau/2025-website/src/content/pages/about/index.md

 The end of the day brings everyone together again for a hilarious and informative round of lightning talks (submission of lightning talks topics will be open during the conference).

-## 21–22 Aug: Development sprints and social events
+## Development sprints and social events

 Python wouldn’t have gotten to where it is without a welcoming community of developers building cool things together.
 The development sprints are an open space for people to work on projects with a particular focus on open source projects.